 We hope our guide helps you and your family stay safe over the holiday and beyond – with no medical emergencies.
 But if you need to make a Thanksgiving Day urgent care visit, we’re nearby.
 With 15 locations, UrgentMED is the largest comprehensive urgent care network in Southern California.
 We provide a wide variety of medical services: diagnostic testing, surgical and non-surgical procedures, and specialized care.
 We can help.
 Here’s to a safe, enjoyable Thanksgiving holiday!

 Have you ever had a bad stomach and wondered if it is a bug or food poisoning?
-This is actually a very common problem, seeing as the two have very similar symptoms.
+This is actually a very common problem, seeing as the two have very similar symptoms and are often conflated with one another.

 How can you tell the two apart?
+This is an incredibly important question as getting the right answer can potentially prevent further health complications for you or others.
 Here are a couple of things you should know about the stomach bug and food poisoning.

-What it is: The stomach bug in medical terms is called viral gastroenteritis.
-This is when your stomach and intestines become inflamed.
+The stomach bug in medical terms is called viral gastroenteritis.
+This is when your stomach and intestines become inflamed and irritated.
 This may be caused by viruses such as norovirus, rotavirus, and adenovirus.
 It is very contagious, and the most common way to catch it is through contact with someone who already has it.

 You are likely to feel better in a couple of days.
 However, there are those that experience symptoms for a week or longer.

-Prevention: In order to prevent contracting the stomach bug, always keep your hands clean.
+In order to prevent contracting the stomach bug, always keep your hands clean.
 This is especially true if you have been around a sick person.
 There are also vaccines that can help you from catching it.
+A vaccine against gastroenteritis caused by the rotavirus is available in some countries, including the United States.
+Given to children in the first year of life, the vaccine appears to be effective in preventing severe symptoms of this illness.

-In the event that you do get the bug, just stay at home so that other people will not get ill.
+In the event that you or your child gets the bug, just stay at home so that other people will not get ill.

-Treating: Especially if you are undergoing persistent diarrhea, keep yourself hydrated.
+Keep yourself hydrated, especially if you are undergoing persistent diarrhea.
 Rest well and ask your physician at UrgentMed what course of action to take.

-Prevention: In order to keep yourself from experiencing food poisoning, always keep your food and equipment clean.
-Cook your meats and other food fully.
+In order to keep yourself from experiencing food poisoning, always keep your food and equipment clean.
+Cook your meats and other food fully, and be sure to keep your hands clean whenever you prepare food or a meal.
 Immediately refrigerate perishable foods, and no longer eat those that may already be rotten.

 The symptoms of stomach bug and food poisoning may be identical.
-However, it is important to tell what you have in order for you to be able to treat your sickness properly.
+However, it is important to tell what you have in order for you to be able to treat your sickness properly and recover as quickly as possible.
+That’s why it’s important to visit a medical professional immediately.

-If you start experiencing symptoms for long amounts of time, or more intensely, consult your UrgentMed doctor immediately.
+If you start experiencing symptoms for long amounts of time, or more intensely, visit one of UrgentMED Network’s 18 convenient walk-in locations for the best course of treatment – no appointment necessary.